cpacilio/marvel_continuity/README.md

 Tomb of Dracula #44, Doctor Strange #14, 59-62 (_Dracula, Darkholders_)

+Doctor Strange and Doctor Doom: Triumph and Torment (_Strange helps to free Doom's mother's soul from Hell_)

 __Early FF and Avengers:__

 The FF are the first (and for a while the only) supergroup in the MU, the Avengers later followed up.